bcrist/vera/readme.md

 ## Design Constraints
 Since everyone in the homebrew CPU community has their own ideas of what kinds of technology are acceptable to use, here are my self-imposed restrictions and allowances:

+* Backplane/card cage construction is preferred
+    * This facilitates building and testing smaller parts separately
+    * Blinkenlights are cool, but not particularly interesting at MHz frequencies
 * 3.3V LVTTL/LVCMOS signalling is preferred
     * Backplane signals must not exceed 3.3V (ignoring overshoot transients)
     * 5V TTL outputs are allowed within a board, when paired with an 5V-tolerant receiver